 Performing work away from home

-It could be the case that you are working away full time during the week.
+It could be the case that you are away full time during the week.
 Therefore, a journey there and back each day may prove to be too much in terms of time.
 This could be so, especially given how busy the motorways can get during the working week.
-Therefore, you may prefer to stay closer to your worksite, until the working week comes to a close.
+Therefore, you may prefer to stay closer to your worksite until the working week comes to a close.

 Claiming for temporary accommodation

 When you claim for the property rental, utility bills and food, these are tax-deductible.
 Therefore, your business will save Corporation Tax on these costs.
-The claims will, however, be dependent on you meeting certain tests.
+The claims will, however, be dependent on you meeting specific tests.

-Work away from home -what to consider
+Work away from home -what to consider?

 Comparing the costs

-The available rates for business mileage expenses, when using your own vehicle to get to your work site are:
+The available rates for business mileage expenses when using your own vehicle to get to your work site are:

 - 45 pence per mile for the first 10,000 miles travelled in the tax year.